LittleRangiferTarandus/parsnip-kit/wiki/jp/async/asyncMap.md

-# asyncForEachFields
+# asyncMap
 ![Static Badge](https://img.shields.io/badge/Statement%20Coverage-100.00%-brightgreen) ![Static Badge](https://img.shields.io/badge/Branch%20Coverage-100.00%-brightgreen) ![Static Badge](https://img.shields.io/badge/Function%20Coverage-100.00%-brightgreen) ![Static Badge](https://img.shields.io/badge/Line%20Coverage-100.00%-brightgreen)

-A function that takes an object `obj` and an `iterator` function, iterates over each field of the object, and executes the `iterator` for each field's value.
+Input an array `array` and an iterator `iterator`, traverse each element of the array, execute the `iterator` on each element, and return an array composed of the return values after each execution using `await`.

 The `iterator` supports `async` functions or functions that return a `Promise`.
 The optional parameter `concurrent` controls whether the `iterator` functions are called concurrently.
 If the value is `'sequential'`, the next `iterator` will only be executed after the `Promise` returned by the previous `iterator` is either fulfilled or rejected.